Stapelia: Description

 The hairy, oddly textured and coloured appearance of many Stapelia flowers has been claimed to resemble that of rotting meat, and this, coupled with their odour, has earned the most commonly grown members of the genus Stapelia the common name of carrion flowers.

 A notable exception is the sweetly scented Stapelia flavopurpurea.
 Such odours serve to attract various specialist pollinators including, in the case of carrion-scented blooms, blow flies of the dipteran family Calliphoridae.
 They frequently lay eggs around the coronae of Stapelia flowers, convinced by the plants' deception.

 Cultivation

-A handful of species are commonly cultivated as pot plants and are even used as rockery plants in countries where the climate permits.
+A handful of species are commonly cultivated as potted plants and are even used as rockery plants in countries where the climate permits.
 Stapelia are good container plants and can grow well under full sun and light to moderate watering.
 They should be planted in well-drained compost as the stems are prone to rotting if kept moist for long.